svmiller/svmiller.github.io/_posts/2020-04-07-post-estimation-simulation-trump-vote-midwest.md

 Gelman and Hill (2007) (see also: [Gelman (2008)](http://www.stat.columbia.edu/~gelman/research/published/standardizing7.pdf)) propose a novel modeling hack here.
 Take any non-binary input and scale it by two standard deviations instead of just one.
 Scaling by one standard deviation creates [the familiar *z*-score](http://svmiller.com/blog/2020/03/normal-distribution-central-limit-theorem-inference/) where an individual observation is subtracted from the mean and divided by a standard unit (here: the standard deviation).
 This rescales the variable to have a mean of 0 and a standard deviation of 1.
 Dividing by *two* standard deviations creates a scaled variable where the mean is 0 and the standard deviation is .5.
 The benefits of this approach are multiple.

-First, coefficients no longer communciate the effect of a raw, one-unit change in $$x$$ on $$y$$.
+First, coefficients no longer communicate the effect of a raw, one-unit change in $$x$$ on $$y$$.
 Instead, the coefficients are magnitude effects.
 They communicate the effect of a change across approximately 47.7% of the distribution of the independent variable.
 Sometimes this is what you want.
 In other words, do you care about the change in the natural logged odds of voting for Donald Trump for going from a 20-year-old to a 21-year-old?
 Or the effect of going from a 33-year-old Millennial (roughly a standard deviation below the mean) to a 66-year-old Boomer (roughly a standard deviation above the mean)?
 For me, it'd be the latter and scaling by two standard deviations can help you get a glimpse of that from the model summary.

 Second, the constant/$$y$$-intercept is now meaningful.
 It becomes, in this case, the natural logged odds of voting for Donald Trump for what amounts to a plausible "typical" case.
 In our model, this is the white respondent without a college diploma of average age, income, social/political values, and who is not a born-again Christian.
 This person will actually exist.